Table of Contents

 A catabolic protein metabolism with osteoporosis (and an increased risk for fractures or bone necrosis), myopathy with peripheral muscular atrophy and adynamia exist.
 Furthermore, a diabetic metabolic state is provoked.
 Arterial hypertonia may also arise or be worsened.
 Androgen levels may also be increased if it is an ACTH-dependent form: women experience virilization with hirsutism and cycle disorders.

-A hypokalemia, which arises only in few cases connected with hypercortisolism, may be an indicator for a tumor of the adrenal cortex or for the ectopic ACTH-production.
+Hypokalemia, which arises only in few cases connected with hypercortisolism, may be an indicator of a tumor of the adrenal cortex or for the ectopic ACTH-production.